KJmistry/Cpp_programming/mdFiles/STL_cpp.md

 - Total seven standards “first-class” container classes.
 - Three container adaptor classes.
 - Only seven header files that provide access to these containers or container adaptors.

+[Examples](./pairs_vectors_iterator_list_STL_cpp.md) of different types of containers.

+### __3.Functors__

+The STL includes classes that overload the function call operator.
+Instances of such classes are called function objects or functors.
+Functors allow the working of the associated function to be customized with the help of parameters to be passed.

+### __4.Iterators__

+Iterators are used for working on a sequence of values.
+They are the major feature that allows generality in STL.